kellyyfoo/openshift-workshop-was/labs/Openshift/RuntimeModernization/README.md

 **Runtime modernization** moves an application to a 'built for the cloud' runtime with the least amount of effort. **Open Liberty** is a fast, dynamic, and easy-to-use Java application server.
 Ideal for the cloud, Liberty is open sourced, with fast start-up times (<2 seconds), no server restarts to pick up changes, and a simple XML configuration.

-Liberty however doesn't support all of the legacy Java EE and WebSphere proprietary functionality and some code changes may be required to move an existing application to the new runtime.
-Effort is also required to move the application configuration from traditional WebSphere to Liberty's XML configuration files.

 **This path gets the application on to a cloud-ready runtime container which is easy to use and portable.
 In addition to the necessary library changes, some aspects of the application was modernized.
 However, it has not been 'modernized' to a newer architecture such as micro-services**.

 This lab demonstrates **runtime modernization**.